coatless-rpkg/searcher/README.md

 search_bing("R project")
 search_duckduckgo("R project")                           # or search_ddg(...)
 search_startpage("R project")                            # or search_sp(...)

+# Searching Twitter to find out about machine learning for R and in general
+search_twitter("machine learning")
+search_twitter("machine learning", rlang = FALSE)

 # Searching for linear regression questions for R and in general
 search_stackoverflow("linear regression")